LorenzoBettini/edelta/README.md

 **WARNING** If you downloaded one of Edelta Eclipse distributions earlier than version 0.3.x you won't be able to update it; please download a brand new Edelta Eclipse distribution with version at least 0.3.x (issue [#13](https://github.com/LorenzoBettini/edelta/issues/13)).

+**For macOS users**: depending on the version of your macOS, when you try to run the `edelta.app` you may run into an error that says "the application is damaged and can't be opened".
+This problem can be overcome by running the following command from the terminal (from the directory where the `edelta.app` is located): `xattr -c edelta.app`.

 ### Development Snapshots (new URL)

 These are temporary development snapshots, which might be unstable (Note: the snapshots update site always includes the releases update site):